sumed-h/SyriaTelProject/README.md

 We built a classfier to predict when a customer will soon stop doing business with SyriaTel.
 The audience will be SyriaTel itself who are interested in how to improve their customer rettention rates.

 # Dataset
-The dataset we used was sourced from this:[customer_churn_data](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset).
+The dataset we used was sourced from this Kaggle link: [customer_churn_data](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset).
 It contained 21 columns and and 3333 rows.
 It was already pretty much clean with no null values or any outliers.

 # What modeling algorithm works best?
 We used Logistic Regression, K-Neighbors, and Decision trees to model our prediction for churn data.